saad299/JS_projects/README.md

 # JS_projects

-This repo contains all the JS projects I have build
+This repo contains all the JS projects I have built

--> ##Number2Array
+## -> Number2Array